Decorah must hold special election for council seat

-DECORAH -- Decorah City Clerk Wanda Hemesath has confirmed the city will need to hold a special election for the Ward 2 Council seat.
+DECORAH — Decorah City Clerk Wanda Hemesath has confirmed the city will hold a special election for the Ward 2 Council seat.

 On Aug.
 5, the Decorah City Council voted 5-1 to appoint Emily Neal to fill the vacancy left when council member Dan Bellrichard moved from Ward 2.
 The only other applicant for the position, Dan Kirkeby, received one vote.